thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 });
 ```

 Mocha offers the ability to run code before and after each suite is run (using `before` and `after` respectively) as well as before and after each test (using `beforeEach` and `afterEach` respectively).
-In this case, we want to return the editor to the initial state.
-The `clear` allows us to do that.
+In this case, we want to initialize the editor state before we run each test.

 Given these requirements, and the tests provided, we might implement the editor module in `editor.js` as follows: